 The company’s uniqueness and authenticity are conveyed in Arabic, written from right to left.
 However, the shortened form “Kuwait” is used in English and Arabic versions instead of the full name.
 The country of origin reflects the brand’s commitment to originality, infusing the logo with national spirit.

 The word “Airways” is in small font with the same serifs as the middle line.
-These serifs are straight, even, and neat, indicating the company’s high responsibility towards passengers and commitment to maintaining high service standards.
+These serifs are straight, even, and neat, indicating the company’s high level of responsibility towards passengers and its commitment to maintaining high service standards.
 Essentially, it demonstrates an active stance on improving operations, meticulousness, and a focus on consistent positivity.